 Courtship feeding by the male is observed before the copulation.

-However, the resident birds also pair in autumn, but male and female have separate territories of about one kilometre apart, until the next spring.
+However, the resident birds may remain in pair through the autumn, but male and female have separate territories of about one kilometre apart, until the next spring.

-I recently observed courtship displays within the first half of September, when the breeding season is already finished and all the young are independent.
+I recently observed an amazing behaviour within the first half of September, when the breeding season is already finished and all the young are independent.

 This sequence occurs on dead branches above the water in lagoon.
 The male is fishing alone and suddenly, it becomes more attentive.
 It reaches the top of the branch and looks around over the water.